Gnome::Gio::R-ListModel

 All items in a Gnome::Gio::R-ListModel are of (or derived from) the same type. .get-item-type() returns that type.
 The type may be an interface, in which case all objects in the list must implement it.

-The semantics are close to that of an array: .get-n-items() returns the number of items in the list and .get-item() returns an item at a (0-based) position.
-In order to allow implementations to calculate the list length lazily, you can also iterate over items: starting from 0, repeatedly call .get-item() until it returns undefined.
+The semantics are close to that of an array: .get-n-items() returns the number of items in the list and .get-object() returns an item at a (0-based) position.
+In order to allow implementations to calculate the list length lazily, you can also iterate over items: starting from 0, repeatedly call .get-object() until it returns undefined.

 An implementation may create objects lazily, but must take care to return the same object for a given position until all references to it are gone.